 Because of the moist soil many plants and trees grow in this area.
 In the summer months, the plane trees offer a lot of shadow.
 And when you walk here the smell of various herbs fill the area.
 Besides some endemic plants, mainly wild sage and thyme grow here.
 At some spots you really walk through a jungle of many plants.
 The combination of sun, shadow and plenty of water are like paradise for turtles that you might see on a stone in the water enjoying the sunshine.
 And with a little luck you encounter some small crabs and frogs.

 The walking roundtrip starts in the area close to Astraki on a path that leads into the gorge.
 The walking path goes along the riverbed and sometimes at height in the gorge.
 This gives you the most amazing views.
 The trail passes the Astrakiani Kamara, a beautiful arch bridge from the 16th century.
 This bridge makes the way from Astraki to Sgourokefali a lot easier.
 Just a few meters south of the bridge is a watermill called Paterikos.
-This mill has been preserved in very good condition and is one of the few double mills that exist on Crete.
+This mill is still in very good condition and is one of the few double mills that exist on Crete.

 Neraidospilios – the fairy cave

 Somewhere along the way is the cave of Neraidospilios at a small pond, which is a lovely place to have a break and enjoy nature.
 There is a gate in front of the cave entrance, because it is not for visiting.
-In the cave is a large spring of which the water is used for the city of Heraklion.
+In the cave is a large spring with water, used for the city of Heraklion.
 According to a legend the cave is home to the fairies.
 This also clarifies the name of the cave: Neraido (fairy) spilios (cave).
 At night, the fairies gather around the pond to sing and dance.
 The locals of the village Astraki say that on a beautiful summer evening they can sometimes hear the enchanting sounds.
 From the cave a path goes up to the village of Astraki.

 Astraki – Crete